rickkas7/particle_notes/classroom-tips/README.md

 - Some phones have difficulties setting up a Photon (currently many Samsung Galaxy Note devices and some other Android phones).
 - This process is hard to debug since there isn't much feedback if something goes wrong.
+- Wi-Fi based configuration always uses Wi-Fi channel 1 when in listening mode (blinking blue).
+With a large number of Photons simultaneously using the same Wi-Fi channel interference can result.
+It may be helpful to stagger turning on the Photons.

 ### Setting up an instructor station